techfromsage/talis-cdk-constructs/examples/simple-lambda-worker/README.md

 Optionionally, the LambdaWorker:

-- can have it's SQS queue subscribed to an SNS topic.
+- can have its SQS queue subscribed to an SNS topic.
   - For example all Depot workers subscribe to a "File" topic in a Pub/Sub architecture.
 - can have a filterPolicy specified so that it only receives messages from the SNS topic which it is interested in.